 This study presented both a contextual and methodological gap.
 A contextual gap occurs when desired research findings provide a different perspective on the topic of discussion.
 For instance, Schlosberg & Collins (2014) investigated the ethical dimensions of environmental justice movements and their implications for environmental policies and practices.
 The authors conducted a qualitative analysis of environmental justice campaigns and advocacy efforts, drawing on interviews, participant observations, and document analysis.
 The study identified a range of ethical principles underlying environmental justice activism, including principles of fairness, equity, and democracy.
-Environmental justice movements often challenge existing power structures and advocate for more inclusive and participatory decision-making processes in environmental governance.
-The authors recommended that policymakers incorporate principles of environmental justice into policy-making processes to address systemic inequalities and ensure greater transparency and accountability.
+Environmental justice movements often challenge existing power structures and advocate for more inclusive and participatory decision-making processes in environmental justice into policy-making processes to address systemic inequalities and ensure greater transparency and accountability.
 On the other hand, the current study focused on ethical implications of environmental policies and practices.